Google Meet Pricing in 2026: Free vs. Paid Plans Compared

 - Mobile apps: Use Meet on your phone or tablet

-- Cloud storage: 30 GB for each user.
+- Cloud storage: 30 GB pooled per user

 - Price: $14 per user per month